Horta Museum#6 in Best Things To Do in Brussels

 Recent travelers said the museum is a must-see attraction for architecture aficionados, but warned that you cannot take photos inside the museum and that lines are sometimes long.

-You can visit the Horta Museum, located in the Ixelles district, Tuesday through Sunday from 2 p.m. to 5:30 p.m.
-Admission is about $9 USD (€7 EUR) for adults.
+You can visit the Horta Museum, located in the Saint-Gilles district, Tuesday through Friday from 2 to 5:30 p.m. and Saturday and Sunday from 11 a.m. to 5:30 p.m.
+Tickets cost 10 euros (about $11) for adults.
+Guided tours can be booked by appointment one week in advance for an additional cost.
 For more information, check out the museum's website.

 More Best Things To Do in Brussels

 Whether you're just passing through Brussels or here for a week, you can't miss the Grand-Place.
 This square, which is a UNESCO World Heritage Site, sits in the heart of Brussels and is renowned for its many Gothic and Baroque-style buildings.
 The Grand-Place is close to many of the city's main attractions, including the St. Michael and St. Gudula Cathedral and the beloved Manneken Pis.
 At Christmas, enjoy the Winter Wonders light show at night along with a massive Christmas tree, and every August, admire an enormous carpet made of flowers inside the Grand-Place.

 Travelers love the Grand-Place for its stunning architecture.
 Recent reviewers suggested visiting during the day and night; during the day to see the details of the architecture, and at night to witness the vibrant life that takes over the square.
 However, a common complaint among tourists was the constant crowds (and higher prices), but that's to be expected at such a big attraction.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.